Producing with a Disabled Lens

 When I became community producer for Oregon Shakespeare Festival (OSF), I felt confident in my cultural competency and allyship.
 I knew that if I wanted to curate an artistic series that reflected our full culture, I would need to be intentional in my choices.
 I booked artists with visible and invisible disabilities, artists whose work centered on their disabled identity, as well as artists where disability was not an explicit part of their content.
 I curated diversely because the disabled community is not homogenous.
 This required reaching out to D/deaf, blind, mobility-impaired, and neurodiverse artists.
 It required seeing a broad spectrum of work and building relationships.
 Finally, it required increased resources to dismantle barriers to access.

-At OSF, we built our dressing room spaces with wheelchair clearance in mind from the beginning, which saved us some bother later on.
+At OSF, we built our dressing-room spaces with wheelchair clearance in mind from the beginning, which saved us some bother later on.
 We booked sign interpreters for the D/deaf artists.
-With grant support from New England Foundation from the Arts, we built a ramp to modify our stage for Axis Dance, who perform with wheelchairs.
-I felt we were meeting most of the needs of my audience and the artists.
+With grant support from New England Foundation for the Arts, we built a ramp to modify our stage for AXIS Dance, who perform with wheelchairs.
+I felt we were meeting most of the needs of our audience and the artists.
 Then my perspective radically shifted, and I saw where we were institutionally failing ourselves.

-In my second season at OSF, I had a sudden onset illness and found myself in chronic pain, with spasmodic muscles and decreased mobility.
+In my second season at OSF, I had a sudden-onset illness and found myself in chronic pain, with spasmodic muscles and decreased mobility.
 Areas of inaccessibility in our institution suddenly became hypervisible to me.
 The complications of requesting modifications (let alone knowing which ones I could ask for) were a barrier.
 Our rehearsal and meeting communication practices, locations, and expectations were all designed for abled participants.
 The numbers of stairs I needed to climb to access the executive director’s office was a barrier.
-These were all barriers I’d failed to dismantle because they were not visible to me before.
+These were all barriers I’d failed to dismantle because they had not been visible to me before.